Full April sales figures are in with a mixed bag of results, some brands hitting new heights, others faltering.

 Sales of Lynk & Co new energy vehicles topped 15,000 units in April, up seven percent on the month prior, which is a decent result.

-We don’t have NEV figures for April last year, but they did make up 55.3 percent of all Lynk & Co sales and by observation in on the ground, the Z20 seems to be doing well for the brand in China.
+They’re also up a healthy 63 percent on last year, and NEVs made up 55.3 percent of all Lynk & Co sales and by observation in on the ground, the Z20 seems to be doing well for the brand in China.

 More momentum is needed, and perhaps the surprisingly affordable 900 SUV could boost those numbers as it goes head-to-head with Li Auto’s L8 and L9, and the AITO M8 and M9.